spatialthoughts/qgis-tutorials/source/docs/making_a_map.rst

 .. image:: /static/making_a_map/images/2.png
    :align: center

-3. You would see a lot of layers in the table of content and a styled world map in the QGIS canvas.
+3. You would see a lot of layers in the table of content and a styled World map in the QGIS canvas.
 If you see errors displayed at the top of the canvas, click on the cross to close it.